ppeetteerrs/personal-website/content/series/probability_theory/1_measuring_the_reals/index.md

 # 1 Introduction

-> We focus on the thought process behind the foundation of Measure and Probability Theory.
-Refer to books for boring proves.

-Probability Theory is built upon the results of Measure Theory.
+Probability Theory is built upon the results of Measure Theory, which is the study of assigning sizes to sets.
 Before we learn about Probability Theory, it is important to review the important results from Measure Theory.

-Please read **Terence Tao - Analysis II (Chapter 7)** for examples and proves.
+For those who are interested in more examples and rigorous proves, refer to **Terence Tao - Analysis II (Chapter 7)**.

 # 2 The Measure Problem

-> If we don't drop the Axiom of Choice, no "well-behaved" (i.e. countably additive) measure can be defined on the power set of the reals.
+> Given the Axiom of Choice, no measure can be defined on the power set (all possible subsets) of the reals.

-Measure Theory was developed to solve the measure problem, which is to measure the "size" of every general (even pathological) subset of $\mathbb{R}^d$.
+Measure Theory was developed to solve the measure problem, which is to measure the "size" of every general (even pathological) subset of the reals $\mathbb{R}^d$.
+It has been proven that, with the Axiom of Choice, it is not possible to define a measure for every possible subset of the reals.
+As such, mathematicians have decided to restrict their attention to "measurable sets" and study their properties.
+As such, whenever we talk about Measure Theory, Probability Theory or Statistics, the **Axiom of Choice** is literally **out of the picture**.

-Before the search for the correct definition of this "measure", we begin with our **intuitive understanding** of what a measure on the reals should be:
+Before delving deeper, let's begin by defining what a "measure" is according to our human intuition:

 {{<aside title="Desired Properties of a Measure for $\mathbb{R}^d$" type="blue">}}